-Let us know how this Gluten Free Deep Dish Apple Pie pleased your family.
+Let us know how our gluten free Deep Dish Apple Pie pleased your family.
 Please leave a rating and comment in the section provided below the recipe.
 We love hearing from you!

 An important note: The pie crust in this recipe successfully uses Flour Farm Organic Gluten Free Flour Blend.
 Flour Farm may be purchased through our website or through our partners: Amazon.com & Azure Standard.
 If you choose to make this with another flour blend, please note that your results may differ.

 P.S.
 Flour Farm gives back.
 We are committed to bringing healthy food to members of our community.
 If you are looking for replacement ingredients, please consider supporting Flour Farm and 2nd Harvest by clicking on this Amazon Associate link.
 We donate 50% of the profit made from Amazon purchases to 2nd Harvest, which is a local organization dedicated to feeding our children, our community and helping those in need.
 You will be sent directly to Amazon.com; we do not store any of your information.
 Thank you and share the love.– Teri & Dave

 Photos by DuPree Productions; Recipe updated 9.20 for clarity; Recipe Inspiration: Grandpa and the DuPree family tradition